astropy/astropy-APEs/APE0.rst

-If a Coordination Committee member cannot be contacted for longer than two months without prior notification (for example, due to planned leave), then the rest of the Coordination Committee may vote to trigger an election to replace them for the duration of their term.
+If a Coordination Committee member cannot be contacted for longer than two months without prior notification (for example, due to planned leave), then the rest of the Coordination Committee may vote to trigger a by-election to replace them for the duration of their term.

 Removing Members